-Concurrently with the execution of the Business Combination Agreement, OACB and Alvotech entered into subscription agreements with certain U.S.based institutional and accredited investors (each a "U.S. Subscription Agreement") and non-U.S. persons (as defined in Regulation S under the Securities Act (each a "Foreign Subscription Agreement" and, together with the U.S. Subscription Agreements, the "Initial Subscription Agreements") with certain investors (the "Initial Subscribers"), pursuant to which the Initial Subscribers have agreed to subscribe for, and Alvotech has agreed to issue to the Initial Subscribers, an aggregate of 15,393,000 Ordinary Shares at a price of \$10.00 per share, for aggregate gross proceeds of \$153,930,000 (the "Initial PIPE Financing").
-Subsequent to the Initial PIPE Financing, on January 18, 2022, OACB and Alvotech entered into Subscription Agreements (the "Subsequent Subscription Agreements", and together with the Initial Subscribers, the "Subscription Agreements") with certain investors (the "Subsequent Subscribers", and together with the Initial Subscribers, the "Subscripters"), pursuant to which the Subscription Agreements, the "Subscription Agreements"), pursuant to which the Subsequent Subscribers have agreed to subscribe for, and Alvotech has agreed to issue to the Subsequent Subscription, agreement of \$10.00 per share, for aggregate of 2,100,000 Ordinary Shares at a price of \$10.00 per share, for aggregate of \$21,000,000 (the "Subsequent PIPE Financing", and together with the Initial PIPE Financing, the "PIPE Financing").
+Concurrently with the execution of the Business Combination Agreement, OACB and Alvotech entered into subscription agreements with certain U.S.-based institutional and accredited investors (each a "U.S. Subscription Agreement") and non-U.S. persons (as defined in Regulation S under the Securities Act (each a "Foreign Subscription Agreement" and, together with the U.S. Subscription Agreements, the "Initial Subscription Agreements") with certain investors (the "Initial Subscribers"), pursuant to which the Initial Subscribers have agreed to subscribe for, and Alvotech has agreed to issue to the Initial Subscribers, an aggregate of 15,393,000 Ordinary Shares at a price of \$10.00 per share, for aggregate gross proceeds of \$153,930,000 (the "Initial PIPE Financing").
+Subsequent to the Initial PIPE Financing, on January 18, 2022, OACB and Alvotech entered into Subscription Agreements (the "Subscription Agreements") with certain investors (the "Subscription Agreements") and together with the Initial Subscribers, the "Subscribers" or the "Selling Securityholders"), pursuant to which the Subsequent Subscribers have agreed to subscribe for, and Alvotech has agreed to issue to the Subsequent Subscribers, an aggregate of 2,100,000 Ordinary Shares at a price of \$10.00 per share, for aggregate gross proceeds of \$21,000,000 (the "Subsequent PIPE Financing").
 The aggregate number of Ordinary Shares to be issued pursuant to the PIPE Financing was